Hosted by Kerstin Kaufmann (HU)

 The Molecular Plant Physiology & Biophysics Group made major contributions to uncover the functions of plant ion channels, co-transporters and pumps and showed crucial functions of these proteins for plant physiology and development.
 Using physiological and molecular-genetic analysis they revealed the voltage and pH sensor of plant potassium channels, uncovered their selectivity filters, demonstrated the interaction sites of important components to channel proteins and studied subsequent signaling events.
 They succeeded in reconstitution of the fast ABA signaling pathway of guard cells from receptor to anion channels activation, via protein phosphorylation, by using a drought stress protein kinase/phosphatase pair.
 Besides of basic research, the Molecular Plant Physiology & Biophysics Group also contributed to the development of new model systems by elucidating the molecular basis of plant adaptation to dry, hot, and saline environments.
 Recently the Hedrich Lab has shown that the carnivorous Venus flytrap is able to count electrical impulses, which is another exciting discovery by the research group.

-Rainer will give a talk about 'Using Ion channel-based optogenetics to study membrane transport and remote controlling plant action and development'.
+Rainer gave a talk about 'Using Ion channel-based optogenetics to study membrane transport and remote controlling plant action and development'.